contentauth/c2pa-python/docs/native-resources-management.md

 - `_release()` can be called more than once (via `close()` then `__del__`, or multiple `close()` calls).
 Make sure it handles being called on an already-cleaned-up object.
 Setting attributes to `None` after closing them is the standard pattern.

 - Calling `c2pa_free` directly is not recommended. `ManagedResource` handles this.
 If the pointer is freed manually and `ManagedResource` frees it again, the process crashes (double-free).

+- If a subclass inherits from both `ManagedResource` and an ABC like `ContextProvider`, and both define a property with the same name (e.g. `is_valid`), Python resolves it using the MRO.
+The parent listed first in the class definition wins.
+If the ABC is listed first, Python finds the abstract property before the concrete one and raises `TypeError: Can't instantiate abstract class`.
+Always list the class with the concrete implementation first (e.g. `class Context(ManagedResource, ContextProvider)`, not `class Context(ContextProvider, ManagedResource)`).

+- If two parent classes define the same method or property with different concrete implementations, the MRO silently picks the first one.
+This can cause subtle bugs where the wrong implementation is used.
+When combining multiple inheritance with shared property names, verify the MRO with `ClassName.__mro__` or `ClassName.mro()` to confirm the expected resolution order.